Advanced Explanation of Benefits (implementation of this provision has been delayed)

 - The contracted rate for the service if it is in-network

-- A description of where to find info regarding in-network providers or facilities if the service is OON
+- A description of where to find information regarding in-network providers or facilities who could provide the service, if any

-- A good faith estimate from the provider or facility based on applicable medical billing codes
+- A Good Faith Estimate of billed amounts received by the health plan from the provider or facility based on applicable medical billing codes

 - An estimate of the amount payable under the plan